vincent-peugnet/wcms/README.md

 ## W

+- 2.2 : all tools are now under the same folder **/W**, class are named **class.w.** to prevent name problems, edit symbol, new menu, better media display.
 - 2.1 : dynamic template : you can link a article to another to use the CSS parameters of the this one.

 ## M